Gaddodda/json-examples/c/README.md

     curl_easy_setopt(pCurl, CURLOPT_POST, 1);
     curl_easy_setopt(pCurl, CURLOPT_POSTFIELDSIZE, strlen(data));

 We'll need to set the content type of the message.
-This is necessary for the spotter to recognize the data as JSON.
+This is necessary for the json app to recognize the data as JSON.
 Here's the syntax for that:

     struct curl_slist* headers = NULL;
     headers = curl_slist_append(headers, "Content-Type: application/json");